Chapter 3 - Backing Up Data

 Class Activity: How to Back Up Data

 Let’s practice backing up data!
-I’ll show you how to back up a picture or a document from your device to Google Drive (the cloud) and to a USB drive.
+I’ll show you how to back up a picture or a document from your device to iCloud (or another cloud service) and to a USB drive.
 Here’s what we’ll do:

-2. Step 2: We’ll save it to Google Drive.
-I’ll show you how to open Google Drive and upload the file.
+- Step 2: We’ll save it to iCloud or Google Drive.
+I’ll show you how to open your cloud service and upload the file.

 Once you’ve saved it in both places, you’ll have a backup ready, and you’ll know how to keep your files safe!